thetillhoff/workshop/docs/labs/lab_10/1_hands_on.md

 Alright, this time the lambda gets the right information.
 Although, it doesn't do anything with it, except logging it.

 Congratulations, you just
-- created a lambda function
 - created an SQS queue
 - created a dead letter queue for the SQS queue
 - made the ECS-service send messages to the SQS queue
-- made the SQS queue trigger the lambda function
+- made the SQS queue trigger a lambda function
+- created a lambda function that processes messages from the SQS queue